 Once the installation is complete, you can check the status of Apache by running the following command:

-This will display Apache’s status as either active or inactive.
+sudo systemctl status apache2 This will display Apache’s status as either active or inactive.

-MySQL is a popular open-source database management system.
+Step 3: Install MySQL MySQL is a popular open-source database management system.
 To install it, run the following command:

-Once the installation is complete, you can check the status of MySQL by running the following command:
+sudo apt install mysql-server Once the installation is complete, you can check the status of MySQL by running the following command:

-This will display MySQL’s status as either active or inactive.
+sudo systemctl status mysql This will display MySQL’s status as either active or inactive.

-PHP is a popular server-side scripting language used to create dynamic web content.
+Step 4: Install PHP PHP is a popular server-side scripting language used to create dynamic web content.
 To install it, run the following command:

 sudo apt install php libapache2-mod-php php-mysql

-After installing these modules, you will need to restart your Apache server for the changes to take effect.
+There are several additional PHP modules recommended for a CMS like WordPress.
+You can install them by running the command below: sudo apt-get install php-curl php-gd php-xml php-mbstring php-imagick php-zip php-xmlrpc After installing these modules, you will need to restart your Apache server for the changes to take effect.
 You can do this by running the following command:

 sudo systemctl restart apache2